FANTASIA

 And as a man who had slept a perfect sleep for one-hundred years, Rupert’s mask yawned, stretched its face into many strange shapes, and slowly blinked itself awake.

-It then took on a very alarmed expression.
-“What- what- what?
-What are you all doing in my bedroom?”
+It then took on a very alarmed expression as to the supposed surprise of finding a number of people in its bedroom.
 It shrieked.
 “Oh my, and I’m naked!”

 “Naked?”
 Isambard laughed.
 “You haven’t even a body.”